blech75/http-five-o/README.md

 ## Configuration Options

-`http5o` is controlled by environment variables in the shell that launches it.
+You can configure `http5o` by setting environment variables in the shell (or command line) that launches it.
+Here are the variables that control `http5o`:

 * `HTTP_USERNAME` (default value: `http5o`)
 * `HTTP_PASSWORD` (default value: `protectandserve`)